 Australia's Bushfires - how you can help

-There’s no doubt Australia is in the midst of some pretty horrific bushfires, and it’s heartbreaking to see the images and footage coming out of the firegrounds of houses, people and wildlife.
+There’s no doubt Australia is amid some pretty horrific bushfires, and it’s heartbreaking to see the images and footage coming out of the firegrounds of houses, people and wildlife.

-We know many of our customers are looking for somewhere to donate, or provide relief, so we wanted to bring together a list of where you can donate and how you can help.
+We know many of our customers are looking for somewhere to donate or provide relief, so we wanted to bring together a list of where you can contribute and how you can help.
 Every dollar counts, and any donation you can make will help those affected.

 Donate a little or a lot.
-Just $50 can provide food for a family who have been evacuated from their home and $300 can help assist a family who have lost all their belongings and need to start again.
+Just $50 can provide food for a family who have been evacuated from their home, and $300 can help assist a family who has lost all their belongings and need to start again.

-Salvation Army Emergency Services (SAES) teams are responding to the bushfires in NSW and Queensland as an unprecedented number of emergency-level fires cause tragic loss of life and property.
+Salvation Army Emergency Services (SAES) teams respond to the bushfires in NSW and Queensland as an unprecedented number of emergency-level fires cause tragic loss of life and property.
 Your donation means helping them deliver crucial support to help devastated communities recover.

-The Gippsland Emergency Relief Fund (GERF) is a registered charity that was established in 1978 to provide immediate short-term funds to Gippslanders affected by natural disaster events.
-It is completely funded by donations from businesses, community groups and individuals.
+The Gippsland Emergency Relief Fund (GERF) is a registered charity established in 1978 to provide immediate short-term funds to Gippslanders affected by natural disaster events.
+It is entirely funded by donations from businesses, community groups and individuals.
 Run by volunteers, all donations are returned to the community.

 Other Ways to Help

-If you’re not in a position to spare funds, there’s other ways you can help.
+If you’re not in a position to spare funds, there are other ways you can help.

-If you’re in areas affected by water, heat or smoke, you can put out containers of water for wildlife.
-You can also donate to wildlife charities who are helping koalas, kangaroos and other animals who have been affected, including Koala Rescue Queensland, Koalas in Care, WIRES, and Wild2Free.
+If you’re in areas affected by water, heat or smoke, you can put out water containers for wildlife.
+You can also donate to wildlife charities that are helping koalas, kangaroos and other animals who have been affected, including Koala Rescue Queensland, Koalas in Care, WIRES, and Wild2Free.